NowshadRuhan/E-commerce-Full-Project-Using-Django-With-SSLCOMMERZ-Payment-System/README.md

 1. App-Login:
    - In app-login i make a fully custom model for login and registation.
 Where i create one custom model name is Profile and it is connected with User model by One To One connection.
+   - Also  I used email as a unique field for this project.
+For unique email i need to customize Django user model.
+I used BaseUserManager, AbstractBaseUser, PermissionsMixin for customized user model.